Just log in to hear 1/3 fewer commercials!

 Funk originated in the mid-1960s, with James Brown's development of a signature groove that emphasized the downbeat—with a heavy emphasis on the first beat of every measure.
-We "give up the funk" on these channels, as our celebration of Black History Month continues.
+We "give up the funk" on these channels... time to get funky!

 Pure Funk